Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 With people consuming more and more meat in some countries and with the continued growth in the human population, there is an increasing demand for animal sources of protein.

-However, with raising more animals comes the burden of increased methane production, damage to water sources, and a drain on natural resources such as farmland, water, and oxygen.
+However, raising more animals comes with the burden of increased methane production, damage to water sources, and a drain on natural resources such as farmland, water, and oxygen.

 To curb this, we must rethink how we eat and our reliance on meat.
 According to the WHO report on meats if we don’t cut back on how much meat we consume by 2030, we are likely to cause irreparable damage to the environment.